Do You have Questions about Estate Planning

 If so, this is the workshop for you.

-This workshop was created to help people in these common situations…
+This presentation was created to help people in these common situations…

 Regardless of the size of your estate, if you own a home you need to take the proper steps to protect it.